gl-cli/glab/docs/source/issue/create.md

-  -a, --assignee usernames     Assign issue to people by their usernames -c, --confidential           Set an issue to be confidential. (default false) -d, --description string     Supply a description for issue -l, --label strings          Add label by name.
-Multiple labels should be comma separated
+  -a, --assignee usernames     Assign issue to people by their usernames -c, --confidential           Set an issue to be confidential. (default false) -d, --description string     Supply a description for issue
-      --link-type string       Type for the issue link (default "relates_to") --linked-issues ints     The IIDs of issues that this issue links to
+      --due-date string        A date in 'YYYY-MM-DD' format --epic int               ID of the epic to add the issue to -l, --label strings          Add label by name.
+Multiple labels should be comma separated --link-type string       Type for the issue link (default "relates_to") --linked-issues ints     The IIDs of issues that this issue links to